Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Optical Design

 \subsection{Optical Layout}

 To meet the requirements set out above, the EXCLAIM optical design shown in Figure~\ref{fig:ray_trace} uses a large, 90~cm, off-axis parabolic primary mirror that is 76~cm in projection.
-This primary mirror is highly under-illuminated to reduce beam spill around the edges of the primary, which could fall onto warm surfaces.
+The primary mirror is highly under-illuminated to reduce beam spill around the edges of the primary, which could fall onto warm surfaces.
 The effective focal length of the primary mirror is set to 155~cm to allow the rays to come to an intermediate focus within the dewar volume on the way to the secondary mirror.
+The intermediate focus also provides a natural place for a chopper if rapid optical modulation is deemed necessary.
 A folding flat 30~cm in diameter redirects the rays so that the optical system can fit within the dewar and to allow the secondary mirror to be under the primary mirror, as required by the integration and test sequence.

 A more complicated design including a hyperbolic mirror in place of the folding flat in a Mizugutch-Dragone configuration~\cite{DragoneHogg1974, Mizugutch1976} was initially considered; however, the performance of the simpler design outlined here was found to be sufficient given the reasonably loose requirements on optical aberrations and cross polarization for EXCLAIM.
 Having a folding flat in place of a shaped mirror significantly reduces system complexity and mirror fabrication costs with modest loss of optical quality.